Nico Hoerner Player Props: Cubs vs. Orioles

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.375) thanks to 14 extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .375, fueled by 14 extra-base hits.

-- Among the qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 74th and he is 132nd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 70th, and he is 132nd in the league in slugging.

-- Hoerner will look to extend his four-game hitting streak.
-He's batting .273 in his last outings.
+- Hoerner will look to extend his five-game hitting streak.
+He's batting .348 during his last outings.

-- In 75.0% of his 60 games this season, Hoerner has picked up at least one hit.
-He's also had 20 multi-hit games.
+- Hoerner has picked up a hit in 46 of 61 games this season, with multiple hits 21 times.

-- He has hit a home run in four games this year (6.7%), homering in 1.5% of his chances at the plate.
+- He has hit a home run in four games this year (6.6%), leaving the park in 1.4% of his chances at the plate.

-- Hoerner has had at least one RBI in 28.3% of his games this year (17 of 60), with two or more RBI seven times (11.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 18 games this season (29.5%), Hoerner has picked up an RBI, and in eight of those games (13.1%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 43.3% of his games this year, with two or more runs scored in 13.3%.
+- He has scored in 27 games this season (44.3%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.